Categories: Webinars

 Managing a Multicultural Workforce

 Three things drive our workplace behaviour – who we are, when we were born and where.
-This informative and fascinating webinar focuses on the latter – ethnicity (other courses by Dr. Murray deal with personality and generational differences).
-As a manager in a culturally-diverse workforce, you need to know how ethnic differences affect the way […]
+This informative and fascinating webinar focuses on the latter – ethnicity and the challenges that managers face in a culturally-diverse business environment.
+If you are one, you need to expand your cultural intelligence in a world that’s more divided […]

 Read More